I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 like memory.
 Spoken from a broken mind

-I am not sure if they aim to fit in poetic fiction.
+I don't know if they fit in poetic fiction.

 they are a song of myself.
 I wanted to write